-The decision to go to culinary school usually brings up a couple of questions: How much does it cost, and how will you be able to pay for it?
+The decision to go to culinary school usually brings up a couple of questions: How much does culinary school cost, and how will you be able to pay for it?

-At the time of publishing this article, the tuition for Auguste Escoffier School of Culinary Arts’ 60-week Diploma in Culinary Arts and Operations is $19,495.
+At the time of publishing this article, the tuition for Auguste Escoffier School of Culinary Arts’ 60-week Online Diploma in Culinary Arts and Operations is $21,751****.

 At first glance, you might think this makes culinary school appear to be out of reach.
-But keep in mind that the actual net cost of school is different for everyone because it depends on your current life circumstances.
+But keep in mind that the actual net cost of school is different for everyone, depending on your current life circumstances and what kind of funding you may receive.

-How much culinary school costs depends on the type of program you choose (in-person or online), the location (Boulder or Austin), and the program itself.
-Escoffier offers diplomas and degrees in culinary arts, baking & pastry, plant-based culinary arts, hospitality, and holistic nutrition & wellness.
+How much culinary school can cost depends on the type of program you choose (in-person or online), the location (Boulder or Austin), and the program itself.
+Escoffier offers diplomas and/or degrees in Culinary Arts, Baking & Pastry Arts, Food Entrepreneurship, Plant-Based Culinary Arts, Hospitality & Restaurant Operations Management, and Holistic Nutrition and Wellness.

-Escoffier’s program tuition ranges from $16,466 to $33,975.
-But wait…keep reading to find out how you might be able to reduce this figure.
+Escoffier’s program tuition ranges from $18,094 to $37,370.
+Keep reading to find out how you might be able to reduce this figure.

-Remember, all educational institutions have to pay qualified instructors who have industry experience and/or academic credentials in their respective fields—people who could be earning salaries elsewhere.
-These are the people who will become your mentors and guides, the people who can help you achieve your culinary career goals.
+Remember, most educational institutions have to pay qualified instructors who have industry experience and/or academic credentials in their respective fields.
+These are the people who can become your mentors and guides, the people who may help you achieve your culinary career goals.
 Obviously, you don’t want to forgo that, and neither do we!

-When you choose a culinary institution for your studies, you want to make sure that you are learning from Chef Instructors who can help you discover a variety of approaches to success in the culinary arts.
+When you choose a culinary institution for your studies, you want to ensure that you are educated by Chef Instructors who can help you discover a variety of approaches to success in the culinary arts.

 Culinary colleges and schools often attract culinary professionals who have worked as Executive Chefs and/or who have credentials like Master Baker, Certified Master Chef, Certified Culinary Administrator, and other industry recognitions.
 You might think of these designations in the culinary industry similarly to the way other industries have credentials such as MBA, CPA, and PhD.

-Costs That Go Into a Culinary School’s Tuition & Fees
+Costs That Go Into a Culinary School’s Tuition:

-Here are just a few of the costs that tuition pays for at culinary school:
+Here are just a few of the costs that tuition can pay for at culinary school:

 - Learning Technology Platform & Tools